mxro/maxrohde-web/content/templates/Blog Prompt.md

 I need you to work as an professional editor.

 Your instructions to edit are:
-- keep it intelligent and witty
+- be clever, keep it intelligent and witty; make it memorable, amusing, heartfelt and captivating.
 - diligently checked for grammatical mistakes
-- use simple words when possible
+- clear, use plain understandable language and use simple words when possible
+- concise
 - use short sentences
 - avoid unnecessary words
 - avoid repetition